hewner/CSSEGuide/README.md

 ## Call me Buffalo

 It's my nickname.
-I am official Associate Professor Dr. Michael Hewner.
+I am officially Associate Professor Dr. Michael Hewner.
 In the CSSE department we usually call professors by their first names, but there is already a Michael so people call me Buffalo.